0utvadedLands/.github/profile/README.md

 [![OutvadedLands](/public/outvadedlands.png)](https://0utvadedlands.github.io)

 > OutvadedLands is still in beta so don't expect anything until the IP is avaliable.
+IP **won't** be outvadedlands.net if it comes in release.